-Chair of Meetings - If the Chair of the Committee is not present at any meeting of the Committee, one of the other members of the Committee who is present shall be chosen by the Committee to preside at the meeting.
+Chair of Meetings - If the Chair is not present at any meeting of the Committee, one of the other members of the Committee who is present shall be chosen by the Committee to preside at the meeting.

-Secretary of Meeting - The Chair of the Committee shall designate a person, who need not be a member of the Committee, to act as secretary or, if the Chair of the Committee fails to designate such a person, the Corporate Secretary of the Corporation shall be secretary of the Committee.
-The agenda of each Committee meeting will be prepared by the secretary of the Committee and, whenever reasonably practicable, circulated to each member prior to each meeting.
+Secretary of Meeting - The Chair shall designate a person, who need not be a member of the Committee, to act as secretary or, if the Chair fails to designate such a person, the

+Corporate Secretary of the Corporation shall act as secretary.
+The agenda of each Committee meeting will be prepared by the secretary and, whenever reasonably practicable, circulated to each member prior to each meeting.